-During the year ended September 30, 2020, revenue collections for the Chamorro Loan Guarantee Fund and the Chamorro Land Trust Survey and Infrastructure Fund of \$139,397 and \$86,805, respectively, were recorded; however, no cash transfers were made to the respective fund bank accounts resulting in an increase in the interfund receivable due from the GovGuam General Fund.
+During the year ended September 30, 2021, revenue collections for the Chamorro Loan Guarantee Fund and the Chamorro Land Trust Survey and Infrastructure Fund of \$161,436 and \$20,803, respectively, were recorded; however, no cash transfers were made to the respective fund bank accounts resulting in an increase in the interfund receivable due from the GovGuam General Fund.
 We recommend management perform periodic monitoring of revenue collections and pursue timely deposits to the respective fund bank accounts.
-This matter was discussed in our previous letter to management for fiscal year 2019.
+This matter was discussed in our previous letters to management in the audits for fiscal years 2019 and 2020.